Simeon Stylites: Sources

 There exist three major early biographies of Simeon.
 The first of these is by Theodoret, bishop of Cyrrhus, and is found within his work Religious History.
 This biography was written during Simeon's lifetime, and Theodoret relates several events of which he claims to be an eyewitness.
 The narrator of a second biography names himself as Antonius, a disciple of Simeon's.
 This work is of unknown date and provenance.
 The third is a Syriac source, which dates to 473.
-This is the longest of the three, and the most effusive in its praise of Simeon; it places Simeon on a par with the Old Testament prophets, and portrays him as a founder of the Christian church.
+This is the longest of the three, and the most effusive in its praise of Simeon; it places Simeon on a par with the Old Testament prophets, and portrays him as a founder of the Christian Church.
 The three sources exhibit signs of independent development; although they each follow the same rough outline, they have hardly any narrative episodes in common.

 All three sources have been translated into English by Robert Doran.
 The Syriac life has also been translated by Frederick Lent.

-It is possible that traditional sources for the life of Simeon Stylites misrepresent his relation to Chalcedonian Christianity.
-Syriac letters in the British Museum attributed to Simeon Stylites indicate that he was a Miaphysite and opposed the result of the Chalcedonian council (Council of Chalcedon AD 451).
+The traditional consensus is that Simeon Stylites adhered to Chalcedonian Christianity, with Syriac letters claiming that he was a Monophysite being viewed as forgeries.

 Life

 Early life

-Simeon was the son of a shepherd.
-He was born in Sis, now the Turkish town of Kozan in Adana Province.
-Sis was in the Roman province of Cilicia.
-After the division of the Roman Empire in 395 A.D., Cilicia became part of the Eastern Roman Empire.
-Christianity took hold quickly there.
+The son of a shepherd, Simeon was born and raised in Sis, which was then a part of the Eastern Roman province of Cilicia.
 According to Theodoret, Simeon developed a zeal for Christianity at the age of 13, following a reading of the Beatitudes.
 He entered a monastery before the age of 16.
-From the first, he gave himself up to the practice of an austerity so extreme and to all appearance so extravagant, that his brethren judged him to be unsuited to any form of community life.
+From the first day, he gave himself up to the practice of an austerity so extreme that his brethren judged him to be unsuited to any form of community life.
 They asked Simeon to leave the monastery.

-He shut himself up in a hut for one and a half years, where he passed the whole of Lent without eating or drinking.
+Simeon shut himself up in a hut for one and a half years, where he passed the whole of Lent without eating or drinking.
 When he emerged from the hut, his achievement was hailed as a miracle.
 He later took to standing continually upright so long as his limbs would sustain him.